The TwoSun TS999 kitchen knife comes with mono steel construction. The G10 handle comes with one mosaic rivet in the middle.

 The knife is sharpened at a 17-degree angle per side.
-This angle gives the knife extra durability without sacrificing the sharpness.
+This angle gives the knife extra durability without sacrificing its sharpness.
 The 14c28n steel is tough and durable.
-It should not be a problem to go through a fish spine.
+It should not be a problem to go through a fish’s spine.

 With a Rockwell of 59, the knife can hold the edge for around five months with regular honing sessions before needing whetstone maintenance.